theskylincoln/LED-TXT/README.md

 ## ✨ Features

 - Real-time canvas preview (96×128 or 64×64)
-- Background presets (A–D), solid colors, or custom uploads
+- Background presets, solid colors, or custom uploads
 - Emoji picker powered by [OpenMoji](https://openmoji.org)
 - Add and edit words or lines directly on canvas
 - Centered layout with padding (no text cutoff)